3raxton/spicetify-custom-apps-and-extensions/volume-profiles/README.md

 ## Notes

 * It's possible that an update to spotify or spicetify will break your saved volumes, but I've yet to experience this.
-If this happens, try raising an issue on the [Volume Profile issues's github page](https://github.com/notPlancha/volume-profiles-spicetify/issues)
-  * Same thing for any other issue/bug
+  * If you encounter this or have any other issues / want to report any bugs, try raising an issue on the [Volume Profile issues's github page](https://github.com/notPlancha/volume-profiles-spicetify/issues)
 * This extension uses Uzair Farooq's [arrive.js](https://github.com/uzairfarooq/arrive)

 ## More